 New York’s Metropolitan Museum of Art exhibits some of the best paintings from around the world.
-Be it Picasso or Raphael, the Met Museum has housed the greatest treasure troves of artefacts in the world.
-Now UK based bespoke furniture designer is offering a scaled down version of the museum, entirely made out of Swiss pear and cherry with grey sycamore, rosewood and ebony inlays, as a graceful jewelry box.
-Based on the original design of 1902 by Richard Morris, the box features carved Corinthian columns and mouldings, and a secret hiding place for the key within the framework of the roof.
+Be it Picasso or Raphael, and the Met Museum has housed the greatest treasure troves of artifacts in the world.
+Now UK-based bespoke furniture designer is offering a scaled-down version of the museum, entirely made out of Swiss pear and cherry with grey sycamore, rosewood, and ebony inlays, a graceful jewelry box.
+Based on the original design of 1902 by Richard Morris, the box features carved Corinthian columns and moldings and a secret hiding place for the roof framework’s key.

-The box displays exquisite craftsmanship as the main roof of the building lifts to reveal compartments for storing precious jewels.
-Using numerously significant English cabinet making techniques, the box holds an additional secret storage space that requires a high degree of skill and accuracy in its making.
+The box displays exquisite craftsmanship as the building lifts’ main roof to reveal compartments for storing precious jewels.
+Using numerously significant English cabinet-making techniques, the box holds an additional secret storage space that requires a high degree of skill and accuracy in its making.
 This secret space can be used for storing those particularly special pieces.
-The only available limited edition piece is selling for $ 37,000 and Linley promises to donate $7,800 to the museum on the sale of the box.
+The only available limited edition piece is selling for $ 37,000, and Linley promises to donate $7,800 to the museum on the box’s sale.

 [Available at: Davidlinley]